kemnguyenle/TurEngMix/README.md

 **Evaluation scope differs by model family.** Decoders were run over the complete benchmark (250 posts); encoders were evaluated on the test split.
-`report.py` applies the right scope per run rather than one flag globally.
+`report.py` applies the right scope.

 **Malformed output counts as incorrect**, as in §5.1.
 Unparseable predictions become `UNK`, which is not in the label set, so it earns no credit and costs